npnrdx2/RDX-0.5/replit.md

 ## Overview

 RDX-BoT is a Facebook Messenger automation bot built with Node.js.
 It provides group management, Islamic content posting, an economy system, and various utility commands for Facebook Messenger groups.
-The bot uses a custom Facebook Chat API wrapper for authentication and messaging.
+The bot uses a custom Facebook Chat API wrapper (`ws3-fca`) for messenger integration and SQLite for data persistence.

 ## User Preferences